Talkala logo

 Pakistan runs on one local time reference, so repeat family and office calls are usually easier to time than similar routes that span several zones.

-Why do people actually call Pakistan?
+Why people call Pakistan online

 Pakistan calling is often routine rather than occasional, especially for diaspora families.
 That makes predictable route pricing and simple browser access more useful than extra feature language.